 Prenups were once known to be “not worth the piece of paper they were written on”.
 However, that perception is also very different nowadays.

-A properly prepared prenup will provide the best possible level of security and peace of mind for people entering into new relationships, whether a de facto relationship or a marriage.
+A properly prepared prenup will provide the best possible security and peace of mind for people entering into new relationships, whether a de facto relationship or a marriage.

 The purpose of this post is to provide some insight into prenups generally and highlight some situations when you should consider having one.